rbi-mtm/ams/day1/README_handson.md

 ## Part A: LJ solid<a id="sec-3-6"></a>

+The files for this exercise are located in the directory `ams/day1/LJ_md/`.

 In this exercise, we will perform MD simulation of a LJ system at some fixed conditions of density and temperature.

 We fix the potential parameters `epsilon` and `sigma` both to equal 1.0.

 The initial structure is specified in the file `lj_box.lmp`, it contains a 10x10x10 supercell of a simple cubic lattice, with the lattice constant `a0` equal to `1.0`.
 Thus it's a cubic cell of size 10.0, containing in total 1000 atoms.